Springboard Courses in Ireland & Online

 Further information on eligibility can be found here https://springboardcourses.ie/eligibility

 Eligible applicants must be ordinarily resident in Ireland and must meet the nationality and EU residency rules as aligned to Springboard as detailed here https://springboardcourses.ie/faq

 You might also be interested in: Springboard+ Programme Eligibility FAQS

-We offer a total of 12 courses under the Springboard+ initiative at level 6, 7 and 8 certificate programmes that are accredited by QQI.
+We offer two courses under the Springboard+ initiative at level 6, 7 and 8 certificate programmes that are accredited by QQI.
 Completion of one of these courses will allow you to meet the academic criteria for future employers in the business sector.